uoa-p4p-47/.github/profile/README.md

-# Welcome to the Compendium for Cloud Nowcasting for FSOC
+# Compendium for Ground-Based Cloud Nowcasting
+This repo will contain public (and private) repositories for different (attempts at) implementations.